-Beyond restricting an application to its expected behavior, there are situations in which we would like to increase its privileges.
-In Unix, there are many system services and applications that require root privileges to operate.
-Often, higher privileges are required only for a few operations.
-Instead of running the whole application with special privileges, we extend the policy language to assign the desired privileges to a single system call.
-The kernel raises the privileges just before the system call is executed and lowers them directly afterwards.
+Beyond restricting an application to its expected behavior, there are situations in which we would like to increase its privilege.
+In Unix, there are many system services and applications that require root privilege to operate.
+Often, higher privilege is required only for a few operations.
+Instead of running the entire application with special privilege, we elevate the privilege of a single system call.
+The motivation behind privilege elevation is the principle of least privilege: every program and every user should operate using the least amount of privilege necessary to complete the job [33].